Springing Forward, Bouncing Back, and an Amazing Gift

 I also had website updating and maintenance to work on.
 Our ministry website was quite neglected, but I’ve now updated it with a new, albeit simple, design.
 It’s mostly just a static informational page.
 But check it out at Mission Italia if you’d like to learn how our missionary call came about.

 I’m also in charge of our church’s website, Chiesa Evangelica Sharon and it needed a lot of work.
 I discovered the Auriel theme, which I think makes a great backdrop for it.
-By visiting Chiesa Sharon you can learn about our church and meet a few of the people.
+By visiting Chiesa Sharon you can learn about our church and meet a few of the members.
 Don’t worry – it’s in English too!

 Enjoying spring